 As their trip came to a close, Amanda and Shahin celebrated their last night in Japan at a lively izakaya near their hotel.

 On their final morning, they made the easy journey from Kyoto to nearby Osaka for their international departure.
 Sadly, their first trip to Japan had come to an end.

-But they experienced so much in 8 days, and we’re thrilled to report that they fell in love with Japan – and left wanting to visit again (read their review at our testimonials page)!
+But they experienced so much in 8 days, and we’re thrilled to report that they fell in love with Japan – and left wanting to visit again!

 A huge thanks to our featured travelers for sharing their trip highlights and photos with us!